 UFV’s Veterinary Administrative Assistant certificate program offers students the specific courses they need to work in an animal care facility.

 This 660-hour certificate program is delivered through UFV’s Continuing Education department and consists of ten courses and a practicum component designed to provide you with hands on experience in a veterinary office.
-Students may choose to register in either the full-time or part-time delivery option.

 The program consists of the following courses: